appeltje-c/appeltje-c.github.io/docs/01-build-a-pwa/03-structure-your-code/read.md

 Functional components are way cleaner and less complex than Class components.
 In short; we use Functional components.

 The aim of these components is to be reusable throughout your App.
-In practice this means that when you e.g. define a button with a specific use case, we add it to the components folder and import it throughout the code where needed.
+In practice this means that when you e.g. define a button with a general use case, we add it to the components folder and import it throughout the code where needed.

 Focus on reuse of your code is an effort that brings major improvements towards consistency of interaction and look & feel of your App.
 It forces you to think well about the design of your components which helps you create more